 For ecommerce e-tailers, perhaps the most important steps to begin working with a third party ecommerce order fulfillment is to connect your shopping cart/ ecommerce platform to the fulfillment center.
-You need a way to send the orders that come into your online store to the warehouse for packing and shipping
+You need a way to send the orders that come into your online store to the warehouse for packing and shipping.

 The order data you will send to the fulfillment center contains information like customer name, shipping address, the method to ship (USPS Flat Rate, FedEx Air, UPS Ground, etc.) and the sku's and their quantity.